Excalibur Hotel Casino Review

 Excalibur Las Vegas has a number of restaurants where guests can enjoy a nice meal, from steakhouses and fast food, the resort has a flavor for every palate at an inexpensive price.
 The food court at Excalibur Las Vegas housed one of the world’s few McDonald’s to sell Pepsi instead of Coke until it was closed in early 2016.
 Dick’s Last Resort, which is known for its bawdy servers, serves crowds of gamblers and partiers until late at night with wings, burgers, and “hangover specials” such as eggs and steak with a biscuit at $16.

 The buffet and 24-hour food court are all options for guests who are looking for a place to eat.
 Additionally, there is the 24-hour Johnny Rocket, Baja Fresh for Mexican, Buca Di Peppo for those who love Italian, plus the Drenched Bar & Grill sits right next to the pool.
 Guests looking for dessert or coffee, there is Castle Coffee and Orange Julius and Dairy Queen, where they can enjoy ice cream plus other frozen delights.

 Bargain rates bring crowds of people and families to this medieval-themed, long-time veteran of Vegas.
 Handy transit connections definitely make the location very convenient.
-Excalibur is undoubtedly one of the best places located on the Las Vegas Strip for shopping, restaurants, nightlife, and gambling.
+Excalibur hotel and casino is undoubtedly one of the best places located on the Las Vegas Strip for shopping, restaurants, nightlife, and gambling.